-Dear Brothers and Sisters in the Lord Jesus Christ,
+Dearest Brothers and Sisters of the Lord Most High, Jesus Christ,

 (jz for tw)